AdobeDocs/analytics-learn.en/help/analysis-workspace/analyzing-customer-journeys/text-wrapping-and-multi-dimensional-flow.md

 kt: 2281
 ---

-# Text-Wrapping & Multi-Dimensional Flow in Analysis Workspace {#text-wrapping-multi-dimensional-flow-in-analysis-workspace}
+# Text Wrapping & [!DNL Multi-Dimensional Flow] in Analysis Workspace {#text-wrapping-multi-dimensional-flow-in-analysis-workspace}

-This video shows how to turn on and off label truncation in your flow visualization.
-Also, learn to drag and drop dimensions on to your flow for multi-dimensional flow analysis.
+This video shows how to turn on and off label truncation in your [!DNL flow visualization].
+Also, learn to drag and drop dimensions on to your [!DNL flow] for multi-dimensional [!DNL flow] analysis.

 >[!VIDEO](https://video.tv.adobe.com/v/24041/?quality=12)